 The CAT's judgment has given some clarity to the criteria to be satisfied and the evidence required by the CAT to certify collective actions.
 Our work with Mastercard's lawyers in the US, Canada and Australia, which have established class action regimes, proved crucial, particularly as the CAT ruled that the Canadian approach to the standard of expert evidence required to certify a collective action is to be followed in UK collective proceedings.

 Our work with Mastercard’s lawyers in Canada proved crucial as the CAT ruled that the Canadian approach to assessing expert evidence should be followed in the UK.

-More importantly, for Mastercard, knocking out the claim at this early stage (subject to the applicant's ongoing attempts to challenge the CAT's judgment) means that Mastercard will avoid the costs of and exposure to proceedings that could have continued for five years or more.
+For Mastercard, knocking out the claim at this early stage (subject to the applicant's ongoing attempts to challenge the CAT's judgment) means that it will avoid the costs of and exposure to proceedings that could have continued for five years or more.

 Meanwhile, the case continues a long list of matters Freshfields has worked on that have driven the development of the law relating to competition damages actions in the UK.
 Indeed, the matter won the award for litigation of the year in the non-cartel defence category at the Global Competition Review awards 2018.